wassimbj/wassimbj.github.io/_blogs/how-to-deploy-your-backend-to-the-cloud-with-dokku.md

 ```

 Enabling Let’s Encrypt will automatically map the HTTPS port (443) to your app.
 If your app runs on a different port than 5000, you’ll need to adjust the port mapping as mentioned [earlier](#domains).

+> [!TIP]
+> If you don't have a domain name and just want to play with dokku, visiting the ip directly might just show the default nginx page, this is because of the default nginx configuration, and dokku using the server hostname which won't resolve to anything. so just remove the default nginx config and everything should work fine `sudo rm -rf /etc/nginx/sites-enabled/default`

 ---